 - Education: Demonstrate knowledge of the enabling competencies and the ability to apply functional knowledge, usually through the completion of a minimum of a bachelor’s degree.

-- Professional Level Work Experience: Demonstrate professional level work experience practicing human resources, where the depth of work performed required independence of action, responsibility for outcomes, and influence with decision makers.
+- Applied Level Work Experience: Demonstrate applied level work experience practicing human resources, where the depth of work performed required independence of action, responsibility for outcomes, and influence with decision makers.

 - Professional Conduct: Commit to adhere to the Code of Ethics & Rules of Professional Conduct